Brown University Writing Center

 Q: How can I make an appointment?
 Do you accept walk-in appointments?

 A: You can make an appointment by following the “Request an Appointment” link on our website.
 You’ll be asked to log-in with your Brown username and password.
 From there, you can identify your availability, provide information on the writing assignment for which you’d like support—the length of the paper, the subject and genre of writing—as well as what you’d like to focus on with the Writing Center associate.
 After you submit a request, you’ll receive an email letting you the status of your appointment.
-Unfortunately, we do not accept walk-in appointments.
+Unfortunately, we do not offer walk-in appointments except during reading days.

 Q: What kinds of writing can I bring to the Writing Center?